spikebbee/PataAutoPon2/README.md

 ## Source Code

-Due to the 3-day time constraint for reverse engineering and coding, the code is not as well-organized as it could be.
+This is a 3-day fun project, the code is not as well-organized as it could be.
 I should have defined types better and structured the code more clearly.
 Feel free to improve and refactor it!

 ---